mathjax/MathJax-docs/upgrading/whats-new-4.0/explorer.rst

 * The explorer now handles expressions with line breaks better.

-* There are new text heuristics to distinguishe genuine text elements from expressions that only use text to enforce font changes to ``roman`` or ``mathvariant=normal``.
+* There are new text heuristics to distinguish genuine text elements from expressions that only use text to enforce font changes to ``roman`` or ``mathvariant=normal``.